abdoulayefalltigo/Africa4DataKotlinTest/README.md

 - Langage used : Kotlin

 --------------------------------- END ---------------------------------------------
-I am sure this app can be better so feel free to ask me changes, i would be great to apply them.
+I am sure this app can be better so feel free to ask me changes, it would be great to apply them.